wenxin-c/tp/docs/UserGuide.md

 **Q**: Will my data be saved after every update?

-**A**: No it is currently not implemented, saving will only be done when you exit the program
+**A**: Yes, each feature has its individual data file on the local storage.
+When WellNUS++ is launched and the user proceeds to a particular feature, previous data will be loaded from the feature's corresponding data file.

 **Q**: How can I navigate the program?